wjohnsaunders/Client-DPF-AX206/README.md

 Open a command prompt in the "build" directory.

-Run **cmake -G "Ninja" ..** then run **ninja** and the prototype.exe will be built.
+Run **cmake -G "Ninja" ..** then run **ninja** and demo.exe and loadimage.exe will be built.

 Note: Make sure the MinGW-64 gcc and g++ compilers are the first in your PATH so that CMake picks it up.
 I initially had trouble because CMake prefered Clang over GCC.

 ## Code Description

-The color gradient demo and animation code is in main.cpp
+demo.cpp - Demo for drawing to the bitmap and sending to the LCD.
+There is the option to draw a color gradient, or display a "stix" animation.

+loadimage.cpp - Tool to load a fixed 800x480 image onto the display.
+Supports file formats as supported by Gdiplus.
+Must be 800x480 image, it doesn't scale.

 display.hpp specifies an interface that all displays must implement.
 Only 1 display implemented for now,